What is an electronic signature?

 What are the laws and regulations in the United States?

 Various federal and state laws govern electronic signatures in the U.S. and make them legally effective.
 E-SIGN, for instance, provides for the validity of electronic signatures for transactions in or affecting interstate or foreign commerce as long as both parties agree to use electronic signatures.
 There are some exceptions, such as exceptions for records created for a government purpose.
 Other federal regulations govern the use of electronic signatures for specific types of documents, such as the Form I-9 or Form W-4.

-In addition, most states have enacted some version of the Electronic Transactions Act or UETA (the three states that have not are Illinois, New York, and Washington).
+In addition, most states have enacted some version of the Electronic Transactions Act or UETA (the two states that have not are Illinois and New York).
 The UETA provides electronic signatures with the same legal validity as ink signatures for signatures relating to an “action occurring between two or more persons relating to the conduct of business, commercial, or governmental affairs” as long as both parties agree to use electronic signatures.

 Is an electronic signature valid in the United States?

 Yes.
 Generally, as discussed above, an electronic signature on an HR document will be valid and given full legal effect as long as the employee agrees to use electronic signatures.
 An electronic signature has the same legal value as a handwritten signature under E-SIGN, other federal regulations and laws, and various state iterations of the UETA.
 However, there are some types of documents that might not be governed by E-SIGN, federal regulations, or a state specific version of the UETA, such as worker’s compensation documentation, such that specific state laws would need to be analyzed.

 Two forms that impact all employees in the U.S. are the Form I-9 and Form W-4.